Verlander gets MLB-leading 11th win as Astros down KC 5-2

+HOUSTON (AP) — In a career with so many accomplishments, Justin Verlander’s success this season after missing almost two years with an elbow injury has been particularly sweet.

+“Of course,” the Houston Astros right-hander said when asked if his stellar start means a lot to him.
+“Yeah, absolutely.
+We’ve talked about it a lot, just so much hard work since the since the surgery and it’s nice to see it pay off and hopefully — knock on wood — it continues.”

-HOUSTON (AP)Justin Verlander got his MLB-leading 11th win, Yordan Alvarez hit his 26th homer and the Houston Astros beat the Kansas City Royals 5-2 on Thursday to take the series 3-1.
+Verlander got his MLB-leading 11th win, Yordan Alvarez hit his 26th homer and the Astros beat the Kansas City Royals 5-2 on Thursday to take the series 3-1.

 Jose Altuve added a homer and three RBIs for the Astros, who bounced back after a 7-4 loss Wednesday night that snapped an eight-game winning streak.

-Verlander (11-3) grinded through six innings, allowing seven hits and two runs – one earned – with eight strikeouts to lower his ERA to 2.00 in his remarkable return from Tommy John surgery.
-His ERA, opponent average (1.90) and WHIP (0.97) all rank second in the American League.
+Verlander (11-3) grinded through six innings, allowing seven hits and two runs — one earned — with eight strikeouts to lower his ERA to 2.00 in his remarkable return from Tommy John surgery.
+His ERA, opponent average (.190) and WHIP (0.97) all rank second in the AL.

+“I had to make some pitches in some big spots and trust my defense behind me,” he said.
+“Every game is not going to go perfectly without traffic.
+Today was one of those games where you had to grind a bit.”

-The Royals led 2-0 and Kris Bubic (1-6) had walked five batters but had allowed just one hit on a single by Jake Meyers in the second when Martin Maldonado doubled with one out in the fifth.
+The Royals led 2-0 and Kris Bubic (1-6) had walked five batters but had allowed just one hit — a single by Jake Meyers in the second — when Martín Maldonado doubled with one out in the fifth.

-Altuve jumped on the first pitch of the at-bat, sending it into the seats in left field to tie it at 2-2.
+Altuve then jumped on the first pitch, sending it into the seats in left field to tie it at 2-2.

-The victory gives Verlander 24 wins all-time against the Royals, which is his most against any team and ties him with Nolan Ryan for fourth-most in league history against Kansas City.
+Verlander has 24 wins against the Royals, which is his most against any team and ties him with Nolan Ryan for fourth-most in league history against Kansas City.

 The Royals led early in this one just as they had in the first three games of the series.

 Emmanuel Rivera and Edward Olivares hit consecutive singles to start the second.
-Rivera was picked off trying to steal third for the second out of the inning before a single by Nicky Lopez scored Olivares to put Kansas City up 1-0.
+Rivera was picked off trying to steal third for the second out before a single by Nicky Lopez scored Olivares to put Kansas City up 1-0.

 Verlander took a one-hopper hit by MJ Melendez off the leg with one out in the fifth.
 It didn’t slow him down, as he chased the ball after it deflected off his leg and made the throw in time to beat Melendez to first.